 So when you listen for key words, it’s so that you can work out what is being discussed.
 It doesn’t matter that you get the actual meaning of statements.
 In fact, it will be fairly often that you’ll get it wrong.
 But it’s important that your comprehension improves.
 Everything else will follow from comprehension.

 To practice both contextualizing and listening for the big picture, it’s best to study with audio or video clips that have subtitles or English translations.
 The best place to practice in this way is with FluentU.

 All of the videos are subtitled and translated, and every word comes with an in-context definition, image and multiple example sentences.
 You can even click on a word to see how it’s used in other videos across the site.
 That’ll teach you context for sure!

-FluentU currently services Mandarin Chinese, English, French, German, Japanese and Spanish learners, while Italian is under development.
+FluentU currently services Mandarin Chinese, English, French, German, Japanese, Italian, Russian, Korean and Spanish learners.

 4. Listen for Specific Language Features

 Let me prove to you for once and for all that listening is not a passive act.
 In fact, it’s far from it.

 Listening, at least the kind that propels you to linguistic success, is one of the most engaged and zeroed-in activities.
 The thing is, it’s not just about exposure.
 It’s not just about playing some foreign track in the background while working on something else entirely.
 That method is too inefficient for your time.